-Present Directorship(s) in other Public/Listed Companies or listed corporations in Malaysia
+Present Directorship(s) in other :

-: He has no directorship in any other public companies.
+He has no directorship in any other public companies or listed corporations in

-Family relationship with any : Nil Director and/or major shareholder
+Family relationship with any Director and/or major shareholder of the Company Nil

 Mr. Yap's career started in 1992 when he joined Paul Chuah & Co as Audit Assistant.
 In 1996, he left and joined Peter Chong & Co as a Senior Auditor.
 In 1997, he left and took up the position as Corporate Development Manager with Oversea Group.
 Subsequently in 1998, he was promoted to the position of Group General Manager.
-With over twenty-three (23) years with the Group, he has gained a broad range of extensive experience in operating and managing the Group's local and overseas business operations as well as the Group's investment.
-He is also involving in the planning, executing and monitoring the Group's business strategies as well as overseeing the sales operations.
+With over twentyfour (24) years with the Group, he has gained a broad range andf extensive experience in operating and managing the Group's local and overseas business operations as well as the Group's investment.
+He is also involved in the planning, executing and monitoring the Group's business strategies as well as overseeing the sales operations.